 Alternatively, parents or children may wish to contact the SAO themselves to ask for help or information.
 They are independent of the school and will give impartial advice.
-Their telephone number is available from the school office or by contacting the Learning Trust.
+Their telephone number is available from the school office.

 Poor punctuality is not acceptable.
 If your child misses the start of the day they can miss work and do not spend time with their class teacher getting vital information and news for the day.
 Late arriving pupils also disrupt lessons, can be embarrassing for the child and can also encourage absence.